StephenLovell/animative/README.md

 ## Roadmap

 There's certainly room to make this into a proper library/package/whatever that has config options and so forth.
 I built this for me, for a project I'm working on, so feel free to submit a pull request if you want to add things.
 It was built for a specific thing so it may not play well with other libraries or projects.

+I left a lot of console.log stuff enabled so I could debug.
+You can easily comment it out if you want.
+It'll get removed at some point so just don't depend on it to be there.

 ## Warnings